 - To help determine how well a page should rank in their results

 Link building needs to be handled carefully.
-Quality of your links is paramount.
+The quality of your links is paramount.
 You do not want a bunch of spammy links with zero relevance.
 Google will penalize websites that buy a big whack of links in an effort to game the results.
-Some of you may have been victim to an overzealous and amateur SEO who has done this in the past, even years ago, and if so you need to have your links analyzed by a professional.
+Some of you may have been victims of an overzealous and amateur SEO who has done this in the past, even years ago, and if so, you need to have your links analyzed by a professional.
 Identifying toxic links is important because you can ask Google to disavow them.
 However, first, you need to identify any toxic links pointing to your website.

 Creating a disavow file full of toxic links can be laborious and costly if there are thousands of bad links.
 Links to your dental practice website need to stay clean and natural.

 You want quality links from local businesses and quality directories.
 Are you a member of your local Chamber of Commerce?
 A link there is often worth the annual membership because each Chamber website is an authority in your location.
 Also, how about the local labs you work with?
 Your AAID and board certification websites?
 Do you have a profile on Nobel Biocare or similar?
 Make sure you get links from authority websites like these if possible.
 If an authority site offers an “enhanced listing” of some kind, buy it.

 Cutting Edge runs tests on potential linking websites for our clients to be sure each link is worth it and won’t create a penalty.